 Read That Book: We all have at least one book on our shelves that we’ve been meaning to read for a while, haven’t we?
-Mine is IKIGAI – The Japanese Secret To a Long and Happy Life and I fully intend to indulge in a little reading material.
+Mine is IKIGAI – The Japanese Secret To a Long and Happy Life and I fully intend to indulge in a little reading material during this period of self-isolation.
 I’m also considering a re-read of the Harry Potter series!

 Make a feel-good feast of pancakes: If you need a break from your baked beans or pasta dishes, why not have a bit of fun in the kitchen with a pancake flipping contest!
 One of my favourite pancake recipes is this vegan offering from @sophie.bullimore, which predominantly uses dry ingredients that you are quite likely to find in your kitchen cupboards.
 This recipe serves 1-2, simply mix all the ingredients together and toss to your heart’s content!